 - Olive oil (optional)

 Preparing your steak for grilling.
-There are also certain preparatory steps that are critical to ensure the best results.
+There are some preparatory steps that are critical to ensure the best results.
 If you get your steak from a good butcher, it should already be aged and rather dry to the touch—as it should be.
-But if you buy your steak in a supermarket, it is likely to be rather wet, in which case it helps to air dry it in the fridge for a few hours or even overnight.
-Place the steak on a rack or—if you don’t have a rack—you can prop it up with two chopsticks, over a plate to catch any blood that may drip out.
+But if you buy your steak in a supermarket, it is likely to be wet, in which case it helps to air dry it in the fridge for a few hours or even overnight.
+Place the steak on a rack.
+If you don’t have a rack, you can prop it up with two chopsticks over a plate.
 This will allow air to circulate around the steak, top and bottom, so it dries evenly.
-Even so, turn the steak every so often to ensure even drying on the outside and circulation of the blood inside the steak.
 If you air dry your steak for more than a few hours, cover it loosely with a towel to prevent the meat from drying out too much.